 But how well does the current education system incline to these wise words of the great scientist?

-In a country where thinking differently is always considered insane and where creativity and new ideas are kept in the queue, the education system has miles to go.
+In a country where thinking differently is considered insane, and creativity and new ideas are not the priority, the education system has miles to go.

 Has our education system accommodated all dreams?

 Every student is different.
 They have different dreams and aspirations for their lives.
 But all of that gets lost in the rat race that they are nudged to be part of.
 Some may want to just go by the flow and prefer the ‘safer’ options put in front of them, but some may be helpless in expressing their desires due to peer pressure and lack of proper encouragement.

 Farhan (played by R Madhavan) from 3 Idiots was one such person.
 Academically brilliant, Farhan, like many others, was forced to take up engineering.
 Through Farhan, we see how showing the courage to talk about your dreams and going after them can bring you inner peace and happiness.
 The film ends with Farhan convincing his parents to pursue his passion for wildlife photography and eventually turning into a successful one.

 The film 3 Idiots also opens our eyes to the pointless rat race we are unknowingly becoming a part of.
 Through the central character Rancho (played by Aamir Khan), the film beautifully conveys that it is not about marks and ranks but excellence and thorough understanding via interest that will impart true knowledge.
 It is this excellence and knowledge that will take one to great heights and not the numbers in one’s mark sheet.